QuentinPhilipp/ArduinoTimedDoorController/README.md

-# Arduino timed door controler
+# Arduino timed door controller

 This project allows the control of a door with a linear motor.
 It is built to run independently without any actions.